Disclaimer Examples

 Wikipedia-standard-no-guarantee-disclaimer

-If you post any type of informational content, a standard no-guarantee disclaimer clause allows you to be a source of industry knowledge without any obligations to your users.
+If you post any informational content, a standard no-guarantee disclaimer allows you to serve as a source of industry knowledge without any obligations to your users.

 US-Equal-Employment-Commission-disclaimer

-Whatever type of website you operate, it’s valuable to include a no-guarantee disclaimer like the ones above to stop users from taking advantage — for example, suing for errors.
+Whatever type of website you operate, it’s valuable to include a no-guarantee disclaimer like the ones above to prevent users from taking advantage, for example, by suing over errors.

 Medical Disclaimer

-A medical disclaimer informs users that any content on your site is provided for informational purposes only and does not qualify as professional medical advice.
+A medical disclaimer explains that health-related content is for informational purposes only and does not replace professional medical advice, diagnosis, or treatment.
 These are useful for:

 • Hospitals